CedarTough/Data-Structures-Final-Project/README.txt

 - Gold management is crucial as you can either spend on units immediately or save gold for future rounds, sometimes earning interest for saving.
 - Once units are bought, they automatically fight, and the strategy happens before the battle during the shop/decision phase.

-My AI focuses only on the shop decision-making phase, specifically, whether to buy a unit or skip, and what that means across multiple rounds.
+My algorithm focuses only on the shop decision-making phase, specifically, whether to buy a unit or skip, and what that means across multiple rounds.

 ----------------------------------------------------------------------------------------------------------------